 services that support navigation, e.g. GNSS services (compliance with requirement UAS.STS-01.030(6) could be ensured by referring to the conditions of use of such services in the corresponding Service Definition Document (SDD) or an equivalent one if available.);

-provision of services related to flight planning and management, including related safety assessments; and appropriate actions if real-time performance could lead to the loss of control of the operation.
+appropriate actions if real-time performance could lead to the loss of control of the operation.
 Comments N/A N/A N/A